Welcome

 MI Community Financial Dashboard

-Welcome to MI Community Financial Dashboard!
-This dashboard is designed to provide you with easy-to-use, visual data regarding the City of Whitehall, as well as other Michigan communities.
-Our local units of government is a critical component of our infrastructure, and it is important for our citizens, businesses and officials to have access to information about our fiscal health.
-The MI Community Financial Dashboard is provided by the Michigan Department of Treasury using data we submit via our Annual Local Unit Fiscal Report (F65).
-For more information about City of Whitehall’s fiscal health, please contact the City Treasurer at 231-894-4048.
+This tool provides easy-to-use visual financial data for City of Whitehall and other Michigan communities, helping residents, businesses, and officials better understand local fiscal health.
+The dashboard is provided by the Michigan Department of Treasury using data submitted through the Annual Local Unit Fiscal Report (F65).
+For more information about Whitehall’s financial health, please contact the City Treasurer at 231-894-4048.

 Click here to access the dashboard: MiCommunityFinancials.Michigan.gov